The Proactive Guide to Technical SEO for SaaS Companies

 In fact, I've seen this happen more often than not.

-The reason is that over 90% of the technical SEO items that companies often focus on have a low to no impact on their ranking results.
+The reason is that over 90% of the technical SEO items that companies often focus on have low to no impact on their ranking results.

-I'm not saying this is true for every technical SEO consultant, but most of them focus on implementing tactics that have no real impact on your business.
+I'm not saying this is true for every technical SEO consultant but most of them focus on implementing tactics that have no real impact on your business.

 These things are just unnecessary fluff.